XQueryInstitute/Course-Materials/Validation/README.md

 as well as technologies like Namespace-based Validation Dispatching Language (NVDL) to handle more advanced scenarios.

 ###Document Type Definitions (DTDs)

+###XML SCHEMA

+XQuery incorporates the simple types defined in the [XML Schema](http://www.w3.org/TR/xmlschema-2/).
+This is why atomic types in XQuery use the 'xs' namespace prefix.
+The 'xs' prefix is a shorthand for 'http://www.w3.org/2001/XMLSchema'.

 ###RELAX NG